KennethJAllen/cur-dynamic-mode-decomposition/README.md

 ## Summary

-An implementation of the columns-submatrix-row (CUR)-based dynamic mode decomposition (DMD), originally developed by Kenneth Allen and Sebastian De Pascuale in 2021 as part of the SCGSR research fellowship with results published in [[1]](#references).
+- An implementation of the columns-submatrix-row (CUR)-based dynamic mode decomposition (DMD).

 - The CUR DMD provides a fast and interpretable framework for generating and compressing timeseries dynamics.

+- Originally developed by Kenneth Allen and Sebastian De Pascuale in 2021 as part of the SCGSR research fellowship with results published in [[1]](#references).

 ## 🔧 Installation